ropensci/codemetar/README.md

     metadata standards, as identified by the Codemeta Project Community, see <https://codemeta.github.io/crosswalk>

-## Why create a codemeta.json for your package
+## Why create a codemeta.json for your package?

 **Why bother creating a codemeta.json for your package?** R packages encode lots of metadata in the `DESCRIPTION` file, `README`, and other